 They also brought with them the Vedic religion, which bore the roots of the caste system.
 However, the system was greatly strengthened by the British starting in the 18th century as a means of control over the population.

-I find that it was insanity by the British to make all of the Indian peninsula kingdoms into one nation.
-Obviously it had to create tensions, the major kind being due to religions, the most striking example being Pakistan and India which became two separate nations
+It was, as far as I can sere, insanity by the British to make all of the Indian peninsula kingdoms into one nation.
+Obviously it had to create tensions, the major kind being due to religions — the most striking example being Pakistan and India.

 “Partition”, the division between India and Pakistan when the liberation from the British Empire took place at midnight August 14-15, 1947.
 The immediate result was the displacement of 10-12 million people for religious reasons and perhaps as many as 2 million deaths, for the same reasons.